winterwindwang/Awesome-UAPs/Readme.md

 # Awesome Universal Adversarial Perturbations Approaches
 ## In this repo, we provide some classical UAP approaches.

 Note that,some repo base on tensorflow, but we fails to implement them in PyTorch. ⭐ denotes our reproduced version.
+To be continue...

 + SV-UAP[CVPR'2018]